Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/web-scripts.md

  Most Web Scripts also include a *controller* that is used to dynamically assemble a map of data that is then processed by the template to produce the final output.
 The data that the controller produces could come from anywhere as the controller can be implemented in both JavaScript and Java.
-Any content from the repository that should be included in the response can be fetched via Alfresco Content Services-specific JavaScript root objects, such as `companyhome`, or services, such as the Node Service, if the controller is implemented in Java.
+Any content from the repository that should be included in the response can be fetched via Content Services-specific JavaScript root objects, such as `companyhome`, or services, such as the Node Service, if the controller is implemented in Java.

  The following picture illustrates how a Repository Web Script request is processed: